-37. Paragraph (1) of subdivision (g) of section 154-2.3 of the Regulations of the Commissioner of Education is amended to read as follows:

-(1) Except as otherwise provided in this Part, the process for initial enrollment or reentry identification and parent notification, orientation, and placement shall be completed such that a student is placed in either a Bilingual Education or an English as a New Language program within 10 school days after the student's initial enrollment or reentry in the school district.
-Day(s) during a school closure ordered pursuant to an Executive Order(s) of the Governor pursuant to a State of emergency for the COVID-19 crisis shall not count towards the 10-day timeline prescribed in this paragraph.
+- 37. Paragraph (1) of subdivision (g) of section 154-2.3 of the Regulations of the Commissioner of Education is amended to read as follows: - (1) Except as otherwise provided in this Part, the process for initial enrollment or reentry identification and parent notification, orientation, and placement shall be completed such that a student is placed in either a Bilingual Education or an English as a New Language program within 10 school days after the student's initial enrollment or reentry in the school district.
+Day(s) during a school closure ordered pursuant to an Executive Order(s) of the Governor pursuant to a State of emergency for the COVID-19 Crisis and day(s) where a school or a local educational agency central office, where such office is responsible for implementing and completing the English Language Learners (ELLs) identification process, has temporarily shifted from in-person or hybrid instruction to full remote instruction due to an increase in COVID-19 cases in a school or surrounding geographic area shall not count towards the 10-day timeline prescribed in this paragraph.